intelligent002/sync-to-async/readme.md

 ## Purpose – Proof of Concept

-This project demonstrates a scalable architectural pattern for REST APIs that must provide synchronous responses to clients while performing the actual processing asynchronously in the background.
+This project demonstrates a scalable architectural pattern for REST APIs that return synchronous responses to clients while handling processing asynchronously in the background.

-It addresses the limitations of traditional worker-based systems that rely solely on internal buffers.
-In such architectures:
+It addresses several limitations of traditional worker-based systems with internal buffers:

-- Short tasks can be blocked behind long-running ones (no task prioritization or reordering)
+- Long-running tasks block shorter ones (no reordering or prioritization)
-- Each worker maintains its own isolated queue, limiting the system’s ability to absorb request spikes
-- Overflow handling is local and uncoordinated, making graceful degradation harder to implement
+- Worker-local queues limit burst-handling capabilities
+- Graceful degradation is difficult due to isolated overflow logic
-- Prioritization, SLA-based routing, or tiered QoS are impractical without centralized coordination
+- Centralized QoS, SLA-aware routing, and retries are impractical
-- Retry logic is bound to the worker state, leading to duplicated or inconsistent strategies
-- Observability is fragmented across instances, complicating debugging and performance analysis
+- Observability is fragmented and debugging becomes harder

-This pattern decouples request handling from processing by introducing a centralized queue between the REST layer and the workers.
-It enables fine-grained control, elastic scaling, and robust fault handling — all while maintaining a synchronous interface for clients.
+To overcome these issues, this pattern introduces a **centralized queue** between the REST layer and workers.
+This decouples request handling from processing, allowing elastic scaling, fine-grained control, and robust fault tolerance — all while maintaining a synchronous API surface.

-### The system consists of:
+### Core Components

-1. **A scalable pool of REST API servers** – Handles I/O, accepts incoming requests, and maintains client connections while awaiting results.
+1. **Scalable REST API layer** – Accepts requests and holds client connections while awaiting results.
-2. **A centralized queue** – Stores incoming jobs, optionally with priority tiers and autoscaling metrics.
+2. **Centralized queue** – Stores jobs, supports backpressure, and allows prioritization (in future iterations).
-3. **A scalable pool of asynchronous workers** – Consumes tasks from the queue and performs the actual processing.

-Incoming requests are enqueued and processed asynchronously, while the REST layer waits and synchronously returns the final result to the client.
+3. **Workers pool** – Consumes and processes jobs asynchronously, independent of client connections.

-### Unlocked Benefits list:
+## Benefits

-- **Buffering Under Pressure** – A shared queue absorbs traffic bursts, preventing request loss during peak load.
+- **Buffering Under Pressure** – Queue absorbs spikes, preserving responsiveness.
-- **Optimized Load Distribution** – Short tasks are not blocked behind long ones, improving overall system responsiveness.
+- **Optimized Load Distribution** – Short tasks can bypass long ones.
-- **Graceful Degradation** – Queue-based backpressure and timeouts help the system remain stable under stress.
+- **Graceful Degradation** – Queue TTLs and timeouts preserve system health.
-- **Elastic Worker Scaling** – Worker replicas can scale independently based on demand and queue size.
+- **Elastic Worker Scaling** – Scale workers based on demand and queue size.
-- **Improved Fault Isolation** – The REST layer remains operational even if workers fail or restart.
+- **Fault Isolation** – REST remains functional even if workers crash.
-- **Better Resource Utilization** – REST nodes handle I/O and waiting; workers are focused on processing.
+- **Efficient Resource Use** – REST handles I/O; workers handle compute.
-- **Enables Quality of Service (QoS)** – Supports prioritization, throttling, and SLA-aware task routing.
+- **QoS-Ready** – Future support for SLA-aware queues and priorities.
-- **Centralized Retry Logic** – Failures can be retried centrally, without relying on client retries.
+- **Centralized Retry Logic** – Retries managed server-side, not by clients.
-- **Loosely Coupled Components** – Each part of the system can be updated or replaced independently.
+- **Loosely Coupled** – Any service can be upgraded/replaced independently.
-- **Simplified Observability** – Each processing stage can be monitored for latency, throughput, and errors.
+- **Deep Observability** – Latency, throughput, and errors measurable at each stage.
-- **Mixed Processing Modes** – Lightweight tasks can be fast-tracked; heavy tasks can be queued.
+- **Mixed Workloads** – Lightweight requests can return fast; heavy ones queue.
-- **Uniform API Interface** – Clients communicate with a standard REST API, abstracting away the async complexity.
+- **Simple API** – Clients interact with a traditional REST interface.

+---

 ## Architecture Overview

-The diagram below illustrates the full lifecycle of a request in the sync-to-async system:

 ![Sync-to-Async Flow](https://raw.githubusercontent.com/intelligent002/sync-to-async/refs/heads/main/charts/flow.png)

-### Flow Description:
+### Flow Summary

-This architecture decouples synchronous API request handling from backend processing using a centralized queue.

-1. The **Client** sends a request to the **Balancer**, which routes it to a **REST API** instance.
+1. **Client** sends a request via **Balancer** to a **REST** instance.
-2. The **REST API** enqueues the job in a central **Queue** and waits for a result tied to the request ID.
+2. **REST** pushes a job into a **Queue** and waits for a response.
-3. A **Worker** consumes the job from the **Queue**, processes it, and responds to the request-specific response channel in the **Queue**.
+3. **Worker** pops the job, processes it, and pushes the result to a dedicated queue key.
-4. The **REST API** picks up the result and replies to the client.
+4. **REST** receives the result and responds to the **Client**.

-This pattern is backend-agnostic and supports various queue implementations such as Redis, Kafka, RabbitMQ, etc.
+> The system is backend-agnostic and supports queue implementations like Redis, Kafka, RabbitMQ, etc.

+---

-## Implementation Details:
+## Implementation Details

-The current implementation uses **Go** for the REST service and **Redis** as the queue mechanism.

 ### REST API – Go

-The REST layer is implemented in **Go**, taking advantage of its lightweight **goroutines** and non-blocking I/O model.
+The REST service is built in **Go**, utilizing goroutines and non-blocking I/O to efficiently hold thousands of simultaneous connections.
+This enables REST instances to serve as "connection waiters" while the actual work is offloaded.

-This makes it particularly well-suited for scenarios where many client connections may remain open simultaneously — as each REST instance can efficiently hold thousands of waiting connections without incurring the heavy overhead of traditional threads.

-In this architecture, the REST service receives a request, enqueues it into the queue, and then asynchronously waits for the corresponding result — all while keeping the client connection open in a resource-efficient way.

 ### Queue – Redis

-This PoC uses **Redis lists** as the queuing mechanism.
+This PoC uses **Redis Lists** for simplicity and performance.
+Core operations:

-Redis was selected for its simplicity, speed, and support for **blocking list operations** (`BLPOP`, `RPUSH`), which are ideal for implementing the core sync-to-async messaging flow.

-Each incoming job is pushed to a central queue, and a worker consumes it using `BLPOP`.
-The worker then publishes the result back to a dedicated key associated with the original request ID.

-To prevent stale data accumulation (e.g. due to dropped clients), each result key is assigned a **TTL (time-to-live)** using the `EXPIRE` command.
-This ensures that even if the REST service disconnects or crashes, the result will be automatically cleaned up after a configurable retention period (default: 1 hour).

-However, the system is designed in an abstracted way that allows replacing Redis with other queueing systems such as:
+- `RPUSH` – REST pushes jobs to `validate:queue`
+- `BLPOP` – Workers pull jobs
+- `RPUSH` – Workers push results to `validate:response:<request_id>`
+- `BLPOP` – REST pulls result by request ID

+Each result key has a **TTL** (default: 1 hour) to prevent memory leaks in case of dropped connections.

+> The queue layer is abstracted, so Redis can be swapped for:
-- **Kafka** (via keyed topics or headers)
+> - **Kafka** (keyed topics)
-- **RabbitMQ** (using reply queues and `correlation_id`)
+> - **RabbitMQ** (`correlation_id`)
-- **Amazon SQS**, **NATS**, etc.
+> - **Amazon SQS**, **NATS**, etc.

-The only requirement is support for:

-- Enqueueing jobs
-- Blocking consumption
-- Response routing based on request ID

-### Redis Flow
+#### Redis Job Flow

 | Action               | Redis Command                          | Key Pattern                   |
 |----------------------|----------------------------------------|-------------------------------|